MozillaZine

 or a couple dozen lines setting lots of unimportant preferences.
 Whats important is whether it still contains your account information, not how big it is.

-Open the prefs.js file with Notepad and search for the string mail.account .
-Its used in statements such as user_pref("mail.account.account1.server", "server1"); to define an account and in statements such as user_pref("mail.accountmanager.accounts", "account1, account2, account3"); to list what accounts exists.
-If you can't find any then your prefs.js file is either empty or corrupt.
+Open the prefs.js file with a text editor such as Notepad (don't double click on it using Windows Explorer) and search for the string mail.account .
+It's used in statements such as user_pref("mail.account.account1.server", "server1") to define an account, and it's used in statements such as user_pref("mail.accountmanager.accounts", "account1, account2, account3") to list what accounts exists.
+If you can't find any, then your prefs.js file is either empty or corrupt.

 1. Exit Thunderbird and make a backup copy of the prefs.js file.

-3. If you don't have a backup of prefs.js try running CHKDSK to recover the file.
+3. If you can't find a good copy of prefs.js try running CHKDSK to recover the file.
 You may be able to recover it in a C:\FOUND.000 directory.
 If you're using Linux or OSX try using fsck to recover the file.

 4. Otherwise you will need to rebuild prefs.js.
 You can do this by creating the same accounts again in the existing profile and setting Thunderbird to use the local directories that still contain the missing mail, per this article.
 Another option is to create a new profile using the Profile Manager , create the accounts again, and then migrate your mail , address books, filters and other mail related files from the old profile per this article .